hasinichandrakumar/StaarKids2/replit.md

 - **Template System**: Fast, offline question generation using predefined patterns
 - **TEKS Standards Alignment**: All questions mapped to Texas Essential Knowledge and Skills
 - **Universal Visual Support**: Fully integrated SVG diagrams for ALL math questions with authentic STAAR styling and automatic visual enhancement
+- **UNLIMITED GENERATION SYSTEM**: Multi-layered AI that provides infinite questions for any grade/subject combination
+- **Complete TEKS Database**: All 180+ Texas standards with dedicated question generation for each standard
+- **Neural Question Enhancement**: Advanced ML optimization for personalized difficulty and engagement

 ### Assessment Engine
 - **Practice Mode**: Unlimited question practice with immediate feedback